Moccazio/sharadar_db_bundle/README.md

 Unlike the standard zipline bundles, it allows incremental updates, because sql tables are used instead of bcolz.

-Step 1.
-Make sure you can access Quandl, and you have a Quandl api key.
-I have set my Quandl api key as an environment variable.
+Make sure you can access Quandl, and you have a Nasdaq api key.
+I have set my Nasdaq api key as an environment variable.

 >export NASDAQ_API_KEY="your API key"

 >conda env config vars set NASDAQ_API_KEY="your API key"

-Step 2.
 Clone or download the code and install it using:
 >git clone https://github.com/Moccazio/sharadar_db_bundle

 >cd sharadar_db_bundle